kimraymond9/fitness-schedule/README.md

 # My Fitness Schedule

-Application that allows users to create edit and delete their workouts for each day of the week.
+Application that allows users to create, edit and delete their workouts for each day of the week.